Professor, Department of Environmental Medicine

 One primary aim is to examine the cellular, molecular, and humoral interactions that lead to pollutant-induced pulmonary injury, with a focus on the contribution of genetic factors.
 We study the role of genetic host factors in murine models of disease, using both classic mouse genetics and computational genomics approaches.

 Ambient particulate matter, which produces significant adverse cardiopulmonary effects, is another focus of the lab.
 Our recent research has examined the toxicity of particulate matter according to particle size, season, composition, and location (urban versus rural).
-We have collected ambient particulate matter in several cities in the United States, Germany, and China (the latter both during and after the 2008 Olympics in Beijing).
-Our lab also examines the role of coarse, fine, and ultrafine particulate matter, both in vitro and in vivo.
+We have collected ambient particulate matter in several cities in the United States, Germany, and China.
+Our lab also examines the role of coarse, fine, and ultrafine particulate matter in both in vitro and in vivo models.

-We are currently conducting longitudinal studies on the cardiopulmonary effects of mainstream and secondhand smoke from hookahs and e-cigarettes in private residences and in in hookah bars in New York City.
+We are currently conducting: 1) longitudinal studies on the cardiopulmonary effects of e-cigarettes in private residences in New York City; and 2) health effect studies in underground transit systems.

 646-754-9450